matosgeorgenes/barbearia-alura/README.md

 # barbearia-alura
-Aqui foi criado um modelo de sita para uma Barbearia.
-Ici a été créé un modèle de site pour un salon de coiffure.
+Aqui foi criado um Projeto de site.
+Que tem como referência uma Barbearia.
+Ici, un projet de site Web a été créé.
+Qui a un Barbershop comme référence.
+Here a Website Project was created.
+Which has a Barbershop as a reference.